salesforce/utam-java-recipes/README.md

 ```

 - Download the [debug build](https://developer.salesforce.com/tools/mobile-debugging) for SalesforceApp iOS and Android.
-- Also if use IDE to execute test, please set the environment variables JAVA_HOME, ANDROID_HOME or ADROID_SDK_ROOT and PATH that includes /usr/local/bin for carthage.
+- Also if you're using an IDE to execute tests, set the environment variables JAVA_HOME, ANDROID_HOME or ANDROID_SDK_ROOT and PATH that includes `/usr/local/bin` for carthage.
-- To execute test, open the project from IDE (Eclipse or Intellij), then choose testSetDataConnection to Run As TestNG Test.
-For test on Android, make sure to start an emulator before run.
-Otherwise test will fail for throwing a SessionNotCreatedException.
-The error will be similar as "org.openqa.selenium.SessionNotCreatedException: Unable to create a new remote session.
+- To execute a test, open the project from your IDE (Eclipse or Intellij), then choose testSetDataConnection to Run As TestNG Test.
+For a test on Android, make sure to start an emulator before the test run.
+Otherwise, the test will fail for throwing a SessionNotCreatedException.
+The error will be similar to "org.openqa.selenium.SessionNotCreatedException: Unable to create a new remote session.
 Please check the server log for more details.
 Original error: An unknown server-side error occurred while processing the command.
 Original error: Could not find a connected Android device in 20054ms.".
-- Install appropriate version of chromedriver based on the instruction on this [site](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/web/chromedriver.md).
-Otherwise will hit error like this: "No Chromedriver found that can automate Chrome '74.0.3729'."
+- Install the appropriate version of chromedriver based on the instructions on this [site](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/web/chromedriver.md).
+Otherwise, you will get an error like this: "No Chromedriver found that can automate Chrome '74.0.3729'."